open-education-hub/ccas/CCAS_pandoc.md

 ### Examples

 ::: xmpl
-Suppose we toss a biased coin $n$ independent times and obtain x heads, we know the probability of obtaining x heads is,
+Suppose we toss a biased coin $n$ independent times and obtain $x$ heads, we know the probability of obtaining $x$ heads is,

 $$\binom{n}{x}p^x (1-p)^{n-x}$$